 Over the next few years the band became a popular attraction on the UK music festival circuit.
 They headlined the ceilidth tent at Scotland's biggest music festival 'T-In-The-Park three years in a row, received regular invitations to perform at English folk festivals, and also appeared in the prestigious Spiegel Tent during the Edinburgh International Festival.
 In early 2005 the band were invited over to China to perform at a week long festival celebrating Chinese New Year in Beijing.
 This was soon followed by the release of the album 'Kick Out The Ghosts'.
 By 2006, however, the usual internal 'musical differences' were taking a toll and the band decided to call it a day.

 Jimi immediately commenced work on his next project - an album documenting the rich piping tradition of Clan MacRae.
 Clan society members in Scotland and the USA had approached Jimi with the idea following hugely popular appearances by him at the Clan MacRae international gatherings in 2000 and 2005.
 This project called 'Global Gathering -Ceol Cloinn Mhic Rath (music of the Clan MacRae) was released in 2009.
 Global Gathering featured a range of pipes (Highland, Lowland, Arabic and electronic) and a mix of original Jimi compositions plus traditional tunes relating to the clan.
 Several guest musicians including Nigel Richards on Cittern, Crispin Caunter on didgeridoo and Eric Clark on 'heavy' drums also took part in recording sessions.
-The critical and public response to Global Gathering was, yet again, excellent, vindicating Jimi's decision to record the album outwith Edinburgh or Glasgow, at David Little's Soundstation studios in Galashiels.
+The critical and public response to Global Gathering was, yet again, excellent.

 Around this time, Jimi resumed a musical partnership with old friend, Nigerian born African percussionist Sam Okoo.
 Jimi and Sam first met and played together at the Edinburgh International Festival in 1998.
 In 2002 they performed together in an award winning Festival production of 'Go Go - The Boy With Magic Feet' in the city's Royal Botanic Gardens.
-By 2009, Jimi felt the time was right to release their debut album, appropriately entitled 'Scottish Pipes & African Drums' and again recorded at David Little's studio in Galashiels.
+By 2009, Jimi felt the time was right to release their debut album, appropriately entitled 'Scottish Pipes & African Drums'.

-Jimi is currently putting the finishing touches to a new album project which promises to be his most ambitious yet.
-2013 also saw him teaming up with 'Spike', lead singer with top UK rock band 'The Quireboys' to record an album of Frankie Millar songs..
-A charity single from this (a version of Frankie's classic 'Bottle of Whisky') has since been released with the Scottish Rugby team joining in on vocals!
-Jimi piped at the single's launch and video footage of Spike, Jimi and the rest of the Quireboys performing the song live in Glasgow is available to view in this site's 'News' section.
+2013 began with Jimi commencing work on a new solo album project.
+He also teamed up with 'Spike', lead singer with UK rock band 'The Quireboys' to record an album of Frankie Millar songs..
+A charity single from this (a version of Frankie's classic 'Bottle of Whisky') featuring the Scottish rugby team on backing vocals has been released.
+The album is due out in the latter half of 2014.
+Video footage of Spike, Jimi and the rest of the Quireboys performing 'Bottle of Whisky' live in Glasgow can be viewed in this site's 'News' section.